 1. How much property can I leave to my loved ones without paying federal estate tax?

-You may leave $5,490,000 (2017 amount) of property to your heirs without paying federal estate tax.
+You may leave $12,060,000 (2022 amount) of property to your heirs without paying federal estate tax.
 This exclusion is indexed for inflation each year.
+However, it is scheduled to be reduced by about half on January 1, 2026, unless the higher exclusion is extended.

 2. How do I avoid wasting the federal exclusion?

 Effective for persons dying after 2010, the unused exclusion is portable from your “last deceased spouse”.
-To illustrate, Husband1 dies with a taxable estate of $3.49 million.
+To illustrate, Husband1 dies with a taxable estate of $3.49 million at a time when the exclusion was $5.49 million.
 His unused exclusion of $2 million may be allocated to his Wife so that she has a $7.49 million exclusion.
 If Wife marries Husband2 who dies with a taxable estate of $4.49 million, her exclusion is then only $6.49 million (her own $5.49 million plus the unused exclusion from Husband2 of $1 million).
 The greater unused exclusion from Husband1 will be lost if unused because the unused exclusion of the last deceased spouse now becomes the amount available.
 Now assume Wife dies before Husband2 with a taxable estate of $3.49 million.
 Her unused exclusion of $4 million ($7.49 million less $3.49 million) may be allocated to Husband2.

 3. Why can’t I just leave everything to my spouse since the exclusion is portable?